mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ##### Active Power Capability Constraints
-The `capability` field contains references to the inequality constraints associated with the minimum and maximum active power outputs of the active power outputs of the generators.
+The `capability` field contains references to the inequality constraints associated with the minimum and maximum active power outputs of the generators.
 These limits are specified using the `minActive` and `maxActive` keywords within the [`addGenerator!`](@ref addGenerator!) function:
 ```@repl DCOptimalPowerFlow
 print(system.generator.label, analysis.constraint.capability.active)
 ```